-Although you might be able to find a legitimate online pharmacy selling azithromycin, you need to know that this medication can’t be purchased without a prescription.
+Although you might be able to find a legitimate online pharmacy selling azithromycin, you need to know that this medication can not be purchased without a prescription.

 Fortunately, there are online services like PlushCare where you can schedule a consultation with one of many board-licensed doctors to receive a prescription for this antibiotic.

 97% of conditions are successfully treated on the first visit.

 Through PlushCare you can book an appointment for a doctor’s consultation and enjoy the convenience of receiving sound medical advice and prescriptions without having to leave home.
 Let’s take a closer look at what azithromycin is and what kind of conditions it can treat.

 Use our cost checker to see what you'll pay